 Looking to the future they might find it more difficult to get another job or may require future surgery or the provision of a prosthetic finger or limb.
 All of these things cost money and we are here to help you make the best of an unfortunate event by getting you the compensation you deserve.

 Frequently asked questions about personal injuries involving dangerous machinery in the workplace

 I have had an accident at work involving heavy, industrial machinery – what should I do?

 In the vast majority of cases, these are events where you, the victim, have a right to compensation both for the injury and all the losses that go along with it.
+You deserve compensation if you got injured while working, like when you get injured riding a motorcycle.
 Don’t be put off by the employer seeking to shift the blame, telling you it was your own fault or saying you were self-employed.
 This is usually just a smokescreen to deflect you from making a claim.

 Employers have by law to have liability insurance in place and accordingly, most cases are dealt with by the insurance company, not your employer.